6 Basic Benefits Of Game-Based Learning

 3. Helps With Fast Strategic Thinking & Problem-Solving

 Most games require children to think quickly.
 Moreover, they have to utilize their logic in order to think three steps ahead in order to solve problems and complete levels.
 This is great because it is something which helps children in later life as they develop their logic, their accuracy and their ability to think on their feet and outside of the box.

 4. Develops Hand-Eye Coordination

-As mentioned earlier, Cartoon Network games and similar fare require children to use a gamepad or a keyboard and the mouse to operate the games.
+Games that require children to use a gamepad or a keyboard and the mouse to operate the games can help develop hand-eye coordination.
 Not only does this get them more tuned to how a computer works, but it also helps to develop hand-eye coordination because children have to look at the action on the screen whilst using their hands to control what is happening at the same time.

 5. Beneficial Specifically For Children With Attention Disorders

 Research has revealed that online games can actually help children who experience attention disorders.
 This was concluded by a professor at Nottingham University (CNN covered it here), and is a notion which has been repeated by many in related studies.